uschpc/webportal-netlify-gatsby/src/user-guides/high-performance-computing/research-computing-user-portal.md

 * USC Research Computing has multiple distinct resources to track
 * Resources include: clusters, department/lab servers, software licenses, storage, and clouds
 * Some resources have limits (e.g., storage has a limit of GB/TB, licenses have a limit of seats available)

+  test

 ### Allocations: